SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Within this context, the United States of America is the world's largest maize producer and exporter [@ates_feed_2023].
 Its government-backed Federal Crop Insurance Program (FCIP) covers a large share of this growing risk [@tsiboe_crop_2023].
 The costs of crop insurance in the U.S. have already increased by 500% since the early 2000s with annual indemnities reaching $19B in 2022 [@schechinger_crop_2023].
 Furthermore, retrospective analysis attributes 19% of "national-level crop insurance losses" between 1991 and 2017 to climate warming, an estimate rising to 47% during the drought-stricken 2012 growing season [@diffenbaugh_historical_2021].
 Looking forward, @li_impact_2022 show progressively higher U.S. maize loss rates as warming elevates.

-Altogether, modeling the possible changes in frequency and severity of crop loss events that trigger indemnity claims is an important step to prepare for the future impacts of global warming.
-This perspective may inform institutional adaptation and public investment.
+Modeling the possible changes in frequency and severity of crop loss events that trigger indemnity claims is an important step to prepare for the future impacts of global warming.

 ## Prior work
-Related studies have predicted changes in crop yields at broad scales such county-level aggregation [@leng_predicting_2020] and have estimated climate change impacts to U.S. maize within whole-sector or whole-economy analysis [@hsiang_estimating_2017].
-This includes deployment of traditional statistical models [@lobell_statistical_2010].
-However, an increasing body of work favors machine learning approaches [@leng_predicting_2020].
-In either case, insurance products frequently include elements operating at the producer level [@rma_crop_2008].
-That in mind, prior studies often do not include more granular models of insurer-focused claims rate and loss severity at that policy-relevant spatial scale.
+Related studies have predicted changes in crop yields at broad scales such as county-level aggregation [@leng_predicting_2020] and have estimated climate change impacts to U.S. maize within whole-sector or whole-economy analysis [@hsiang_estimating_2017].
+In addition to traditional statistical models [@lobell_statistical_2010], an increasing body of work favors machine learning approaches [@leng_predicting_2020].
+Even so, insurance products frequently include elements operating at the producer level [@rma_crop_2008].
+Prior studies often do not include more granular models of insurer-focused claims rate and loss severity at that policy-relevant spatial scale.
 For example, a "risk" or "insured" unit refers to a set of  fields that are insured together within an individual policy, a land area which is typically much smaller than a county [@fcic_common_2020].
 While modeling at this scale may provide important institutional insight, the studies that do examine these smaller geographic scales generally focus on estimating historic yields instead of future prediction or do not included insurer-relevant metrics [@lobell_scalable_2015; @ma_qdann_2024].

 ## Contribution
 We address this need for institutionally-relevant granular future loss prediction through neural network Monte Carlo which we demonstrate within the U.S. Corn Belt.
 We provide these projections at the risk unit scale, probabilistically forecasting institution-relevant outcome metrics under climate change.
-We find these projections using simulations of the Multiple Peril Crop Insurance Program, "the oldest and most common form of federal crop insurance" [@chite_agricultural_2006].
-More precisely, we model changes to risk under the Yield Protection (YP) plan, which covers farmers in the event of yield losses due to an insured cause.
-Furthermore, by contrasting those simulations to a "counterfactual" which does not include further climate warming, we then quantitatively highlight the insurer-relevant effects of climate change in the 2030 and 2050 timeframes.
-Finally, we consider our results in the context of prior studies to further understand the possible role of machine learning within this problem domain.
+We specifically simulate the Multiple Peril Crop Insurance Program, "the oldest and most common form of federal crop insurance" [@chite_agricultural_2006] and we model changes to risk under the Yield Protection (YP) plan which covers farmers in the event of yield losses due to an insured cause.
+Furthermore, by contrasting results to a "counterfactual" which does not include further climate warming, we then quantitatively highlight the insurer-relevant effects of climate change in the 2030 and 2050 timeframes.

 \bigskip